 Blackstone Inc. (BX) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the investment manager had lost 12.1% over the past month.
-This has lagged the Finance sector's loss of 2.43% and the S&P 500's loss of 2.59% in that time.
+Coming into today, shares of the investment manager had gained 0.48% in the past month.
+In that same time, the Finance sector lost 2.19%, while the S&P 500 lost 5.25%.

-Investors will be hoping for strength from Blackstone Inc. as it approaches its next earnings release.
-On that day, Blackstone Inc. is projected to report earnings of $1.02 per share, which would represent a year-over-year decline of 40.35%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.68 billion, down 39.81% from the year-ago period.
+Blackstone Inc. will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $1.02, down 40.35% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.68 billion, down 39.81% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.12 per share and revenue of $12.93 billion, which would represent changes of +7.34% and +10.86%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Blackstone Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for Blackstone Inc.These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.56% lower.
-Blackstone Inc. is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 5.09% lower.
+Blackstone Inc. currently has a Zacks Rank of #4 (Sell).

-Digging into valuation, Blackstone Inc. currently has a Forward P/E ratio of 14.6.
-This valuation marks a premium compared to its industry's average Forward P/E of 10.03.
+In terms of valuation, Blackstone Inc. is currently trading at a Forward P/E ratio of 16.24.
+Its industry sports an average Forward P/E of 8.95, so we one might conclude that Blackstone Inc. is trading at a premium comparatively.

-Also, we should mention that BX has a PEG ratio of 1.82.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Financial - Miscellaneous Services was holding an average PEG ratio of 0.71 at yesterday's closing price.
+We can also see that BX currently has a PEG ratio of 2.03.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Financial - Miscellaneous Services industry currently had an average PEG ratio of 0.7 as of yesterday's close.

 The Financial - Miscellaneous Services industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 83, which puts it in the top 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 51, putting it in the top 21% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.